 No one likes rejection, especially in sales, and as sales professionals, we must face our worst fear and deal with the sales objections that quite often come our way.

-Let’s say that you’ve been talking to a prospect for quite a while.
-As a result, you’ve got a good sense of their plans and goals, and it appears that your product/service is a good fit for their business.
+Let’s say that you’ve been talking to a prospect for quite a while trying to sell your email marketing services or email appending services.
+As a result, you’ve got a good sense of their plans and goals, and it appears that your email marketing services or email appending services are a good fit for their business.

-Now, you’re prepared to start discussing contract terms or set a date for a product/service walkthrough, but then your prospect says something that almost instantly stops you in your tracks.
+Now, you’re prepared to start discussing contract terms or set a date for a walkthrough or demo for your email marketing services, but then your prospect says something that almost instantly stops you in your tracks.

 It’s just not a great time for us to buy right now.
 Can we talk about this next quarter?

 Awesome!
-This isn’t just a deal that you had in your pipeline, but you’ve also lost quite a significant amount of investments and as well as time working with this prospect.
-Now, they’re just not going to buy.
+As an email marketing agency, this wasn’t just a deal that you had in your pipeline, but you’ve also lost quite a significant amount of investments and as well as time working with this prospect.
+Now, they’re just not going to buy your email marketing services or email appending services.

 Prospects generally use sales timing objection to stall the deal or force you to just simply walk away.
 However, sometimes there are true roadblocks, and such a prospect who actually want to buy from you but truly can’t right now, will proactively inform you about their timeline and exactly what’s blocking them from completing this deal.

-Most often, this sales objection is raised when a prospect hasn’t seen much value in your product/service or doesn’t feel a sense of urgency to buy right now.
+Most often, this sales objection is raised when a prospect hasn’t seen much value in your email appending services or doesn’t feel a sense of urgency to buy right now.
 Use timing objecting responses to accurately get to the heart of your prospect’s hesitation.

 Pushing a sales script isn’t the key to sales objection handling.
 It is highly like that you have been on the other side of the communication, where a sales representative just doesn’t listen and continues to revert back to their script at every available opportunity.